-- 1. Place a geomembrane cover over the waste material in a way to prevent infiltration of water and so that infiltrated water does not collect on the geomembrane cover after the upper soil cover has been placed. - 2.
-Use a geomembrane cover made of 20-mil string reinforced LLDPE liner or an equivalent cover approved by the district office that is composed of an impervious, synthetic material that is resistant to petroleum hydrocarbons, salts and acidic and alkaline solutions and complies with EPA SW-846 Method 9090A. - 3.
-Over the sloping, stabilized material and liner, place the Soil Cover Design: - a. at least 3-feet of compacted, uncontaminated, non-waste containing earthen fill with chloride concentrations less than 600 mg/kg as analyzed by EPA Method 300.0. - b. either the background thickness of topsoil or one foot of suitable material to establish vegetation at the site, whichever is greater, over the 3-foot earth material. - 4.
-Contour the cover to blend with the surrounding topography and to prevent erosion of the cover and ponding over the cover.
+- 1. Place a geomembrane cover over the sloping surface of the stabilized waste material in a way to prevent infiltration of water and so that infiltrated water does not collect on the geomembrane cover after the upper soil cover has been placed. - 2.
+Use a geomembrane cover made of 20-mil string reinforced LLDPE liner or an equivalent cover approved by the district office that is composed of an impervious, synthetic material that is resistant to petroleum hydrocarbons, salts and acidic and alkaline solutions and complies with EPA SW-846 Method 9090A will be used to separate the soil cover from the underlying stabilized cuttings. - 3.
+Over the sloping, stabilized material and liner, the contractor will place the Soil Cover in a manner that will not cause the liner panels to shift and expose the stabilized cuttings. - 4.
+The Soil Cover consists of: - a. at least 3-feet of compacted, uncontaminated, non-waste containing earthen fill with chloride concentrations less than 600 mg/kg as analyzed by EPA Method 300.0. - b. either the background thickness of topsoil or one foot of suitable material to establish vegetation at the site, whichever is greater, over the 3-foot earth material. - 5.
+Contour the cover to - a. blend with the surrounding topography - b. prevent erosion of the cover and - c. prevent ponding over the cover.